Sunday, July 5, 2026

 Frequently Asked Questions

-Use actual body weight if it is less than or equal to IBW.
-Use IBW if actual weight is only slightly above IBW (up to 1.3× IBW).
-Use Adjusted Body Weight (ABW) if actual weight exceeds 1.3× IBW or BMI is greater than 30.
-This calculator automatically determines the correct weight when height is provided.
+Use actual body weight when it is at or below ideal body weight (IBW).
+Use IBW when actual weight is modestly above IBW (up to 1.3× IBW).
+Use adjusted body weight (ABW) when actual weight exceeds 1.3× IBW or BMI exceeds 30.
+This calculator automatically selects the appropriate weight when height is provided.